 Appendix D-3: (i) Amendments to Westchester 2025 & Resolution of the Westchester County Planning Board, adopting the overarching goals of the Stipulation and required policy statement, adopted on January 5, 2010; and (ii) Resolution of the Westchester County Planning Board endorsing the substantive provisions of the Model Ordinance, approved on February 2, 2010.
-The amended version will be considered by the Westchester County Planning Board at the Board's next meeting.
+The amended version will be considered by the Westchester County Planning Board following the Federal Monitor's approval and acceptance of the Implementation Plan.